Art History (ARH)

 Course usage information

 Focuses on a specific area, movement, period or issue in visual art of the long 19th century (c.
 1770–1914).
-Repeatable once for a total of 8 credits.
+Repeatable once for a maximum of 8 credits when topic changes.

 Course usage information